valeriobasile/amigoscook/README.md

     http://amigoscook.com/search
 GET arguments:

-* **type**        "recipe", "tool", "ingredient"
+* **type**: "recipe", "tool", "ingredient".

-* **q**           search term.
-The search will return recipes that contains the search term(s) in the name or in the description
+* **q**: Search term.
+The search will return recipes that contains the search term(s) in the name or in the description.

-* **tool**        id or name of a tool, When searching for recipes, it returns only recipes that use the specified tool
+* **tool**: id or name of a tool, When searching for recipes, it returns only recipes that use the specified tool.

-* **ingredient**  id or name of an ingredient.
-When searching for recipes, it returns only recipes that use the specified ingredient
+* **ingredient**: id or name of an ingredient.
+When searching for recipes, it returns only recipes that use the specified ingredient.

 The search API returns a list of recipes.